wp-plugins/contact-form-advanced-database/contact-form-advance-db/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Very Simple plugin that will capture all the emails being sent using Contact Form 7 Plugin...
+A Very Simple plugin that will capture all the emails being sent using Contact Form 7 Plugin.

 == Description ==